ScienceTony/sciencetony.github.io/js/ReadMe.txt

 This file is for storing javaScript.
-You will need to add style tags with file path as follows:
+You will need to add script tags with file path as follows:

     <script src="js/javaScript-file-name.js"></script>